leoneckert/abc-f20/hyperlink-gallery/README.md

 ![gallery](hg.gif)

-ABC maintains its own gallery, the Hyperlink Gallery; this is its [front door](https://abc.leoneckert.com/hyperlink-gallery).
+ABC maintains its own gallery, the Hyperlink Gallery; this is its [lobby](https://abc.leoneckert.com/hyperlink-gallery).
 This week, you will move into one of the gallery's rooms and prepare it to share your work there throughout the semester.

 #### How to move in?
 First, you need to create a room on the web.
 You should do this within your repository.
 Your repository is already online using GitHub Pages, so all it takes to create a room (a webpage, I mean), is to create a new folder and populate it with a `index.html` file.
 I suggest this structure: